 Click here for more information about the endMS Summer School program and how to apply.

 endMS SPRINT (Scholar Program for Researchers IN Training) is a national training program designed for trainees at the Master’s, Doctoral, and Postdoctoral/Clinical Fellowship levels who are keen on enhancing knowledge and skill in MS research, taking part in interdisciplinary, collaborative research and establishing valuable connections amongst peers in the field. endMS SPRINT is pursued as a supplement to the research conducted by the trainees at their institutions.
-Trainees accepted in the program participate in two consecutive annual endMS Summer Schools including career development sessions as well as in active learning components that are pursued throughout the academic year (such as an interdisciplinary learning projects, mentorship, and inter-institution research transfer opportunities).
+Trainees accepted in the program participate in two consecutive annual endMS Summer Schools including career development sessions as well as in active learning components that are pursued throughout the academic year (such as an interdisciplinary learning projects, and mentorship).
 The goal of the interdisciplinary learning projects is to provide trainees with the unique opportunity to expand their areas of research interest in a structured program under the supervision of a SPRINT mentor and in collaboration with one or more co-trainees from different disciplines.

 Click here for more information about SPRINT and how to apply.